mattmakai/fullstackpython.com/content/pages/01-introduction/08-best-python-resources.markdown

 * [Ultimate Python study guide](https://github.com/huangsam/ultimate-python) is
   a Python study guide for newcomers and professionals alike.
-It comes with standalone modules that can be run in the IDE, browser or terminal - making the learning experience enjoyable.
+It comes with standalone modules that can be run in any IDE, browser or terminal - making the learning experience enjoyable and seamless.

 ## Python for specific occupations